 Because each day some 120 students entered the classroom with their backpacks along with their magnificent, awesome brains.
 The more I researched, the more I saw not only their faces, but their brains looking back.

 During the late 1980s and 1990s, there were rumbling by the business world and colleges that high school students were graduating without 21st Century skills, such as critical thinking, problem solving, collaboration, research-based knowledge, creativity and imagination.
 The concern was based on the reality that American students were falling behind within and outside of the USA.

 Teaching methods were criticized as lecture-based, boring, lacking imagination and creativity.
-Classrooms being teacher-based rather than student-based with students asked to memorize for standardized tests.
+Classrooms were defined as being teacher-based rather than student-based, with students asked to memorize for standardized tests.